Plastic Surgery: What To Know Ahead Of Time

 - You will be asked to sign a consent form during your initial consultation.
 Signing this form allows surgeons to photograph you before and after the procedure.
 These photographs act as point of reference and remain within the patients records.

 - In the business office, we will discuss the estimated costs.
 You will receive a written estimate.
 Prepayment is often due prior to the date of the surgery, and insurance typically does not cover cosmetic procedures.

-- Prior to the procedure, you will be asked to come in for examination so your overall health can be assessed.
+- You will be asked to come in for examination prior to the procedure, so that we can assess your overall health.